Code-Institute-Submissions/Kat24C-morra_game_JulyResub/README.md

 ### Solved Bugs
  * When I wrote the project, the totals kept going to the zero value.
 I fixed this by putting it all in the function game_choice.
  * If the user wrote a word and then the wrong number it did not work.
 I fixed this by adding a while statement to the except statement.
+ * When user does not add an input twice in a row the program crashed.
+I fixed this by taking away the second try and except.

 ### Remaining Bugs
  * No bugs remain